symlex/stream-sampler/README.md

 ## Setup

-This application is compatible with PHP 5.5 / 5.6 and HHVM with the *curl* extension enabled.
+This application is compatible with PHP 7.1+ with the *curl* extension enabled.

 Clone this repository to a local directory and run composer: